Giovanni Simeone: Hellas Verona

-On 26 August 2021, Simeone joined Serie A side Hellas Verona on a season-long loan deal with an option to make the deal permanent.
-On 24 October, he scored all four goals in a 4–1 win over Lazio.
-It was his second hat-trick in Serie A, and both came against sides managed by Maurizio Sarri.
-On 30 October, Simeone netted two goals against Juventus, for the second time in his career, as Verona won 2–1.
+On 26 August 2021, Simeone joined Serie A club Hellas Verona on a season-long loan with an option to buy.
+On 24 October, he scored all four goals in a 4–1 victory against Lazio.
+It was his second hat-trick in Serie A, and both came against clubs managed by Maurizio Sarri.
+On 30 October, Simeone netted two goals against Juventus for the second time in his career, as Verona won 2–1.

 On 17 June 2022, he joined Hellas Verona on a permanent deal with a contract lasting until 2026.

 Napoli

-On 18 August 2022, Simeone's signing with Napoli was officially announced on a loan with an option to buy, which became obligatory upon meeting certain sporting conditions.
-He made his debut for the club on 28 August against Fiorentina, his former team, replacing Victor Osimhen in the final 15 minutes of the match, which ended in a 0–0 draw.
+On 18 August 2022, Simeone signed for Napoli on loan with an option to buy, which became obligatory upon meeting certain sporting conditions.
+He made his debut for the club on 28 August against Fiorentina, his former team, replacing Victor Osimhen in the final 15 minutes of the match, which ended in a goalless draw.

-On 7 September, Simeone made his UEFA Champions League debut, once again replacing Osimhen, and scored his first goal both in the competition and for his new club, contributing to Napoli's 4–1 win over Liverpool.
-On 18 September, he scored his first league goal for Napoli, getting the winner in his side's 2–1 victory against AC Milan at the San Siro.
+On 7 September, Simeone made his UEFA Champions League debut, once again replacing Osimhen, and scored his first goal both in the competition and for his new club, contributing to Napoli's 4–1 victory against Liverpool.
+On 18 September, he scored his first league goal for Napoli in a 2–1 victory against AC Milan at the San Siro.
 Simeone then recorded his first brace for the club on 26 October, in a 3–0 Champions League home win against Rangers, thereby becoming the second Argentine player after his father to score four goals in his first four matches in Europe's top competition.

-On 17 January 2023, in his Coppa Italia debut with the club, Simeone scored Napoli's second goal in their home match against Cremonese, although his side would still be eliminated following a defeat on penalties, with the match having ended 2–2 after extra time.
-Simeone went on to score the decisive goal in the dying minutes of Napoli's 2–1 home win against Roma on 29 January.
-On 4 May, Napoli would secure their first league title in 34 years following a 1–1 draw against Udinese, which was also the first league title Simeone won in his professional career.
+On 17 January 2023, in his Coppa Italia debut with the club, Simeone scored Napoli's second goal in their home match against Cremonese.
+However, his club was eliminated following a defeat on penalties, with the match having ended 2–2 after extra time.
+He went on to score the decisive goal in Napoli's 2–1 home victory against Roma on 29 January.
+On 4 May, Napoli secured their first league title in 34 years following a 1–1 draw against Udinese, which was also the first league title Simeone won in his professional career.

 On 15 June 2023, Simeone signed a permanent contract with Napoli, valid until 2026, with an option to extend until 2027.

-Loan to Torino
+Torino

 On 7 August 2025, Simeone joined fellow Serie A club Torino on a season-long loan with a conditional obligation to buy.
 He signed a contract with Torino until 2028 that would be in effect if the conditions in the loan agreement are fulfilled.
+A month later, on 14 September, he scored his first goal for the club in a 1–0 away victory over Roma.

+The obligation to buy was triggered on 7 February 2026 after his appearance against Fiorentina, making the transfer permanent for a reported €5.5 million plus up to €1 million in bonuses.
+He concluded his debut season with Torino as the club's top scorer, scoring 11 goals in 35 appearances across all competitions.